manavsehgal/opentheme/_posts/apps/2015-01-07-geo-visualization-sandy-and-airports.md

 <br>

-This app was created using "zero coding", from configuration, live open data, and using custom includes created for OpenTheme.
+This app was created in "zero coding", from configuration, using live open data sources, and reusing plugins created for OpenTheme.

 {% highlight liquid linenos %}
 {% raw  %}